-MARK J. CZARNECKI is 55 and has been a director since 2007.
+MARK J. CZARNECKI is 56 and has been a director since 2007.
 He is president of M&T Bank Corporation.

 Mr. Czarnecki is the president and a director of M&T Bank, and is chairman of its Trust and Investment Committee.
 Prior to his appointment as the president of M&T Bank Corporation and M&T Bank on January 1, 2007, he served as an executive vice president of M&T Bank Corporation and M&T Bank and was in charge of the M&T Investment Group and M&T Bank's retail banking network.
-Mr. Czarnecki is the chairman of the board, president and chief executive of M&T Bank, N.A. and a director and officer of a number of principal subsidiaries of M&T Bank.
+Mr. Czarnecki is the chairman of the board, president and chief executive officer of Wilmington Trust, N.A. and a member of its Trust and Investment Committee, and also serves as a director and officer of a number of principal subsidiaries of M&T Bank.
 Mr. Czarnecki joined M&T Bank in 1977 in the branch banking system and has served in a number of executive and management positions.
 He serves as chairman of the board of trustees of M&T Bank's partner school, Westminster Community Charter School, is a vice chairman of the University at Buffalo Council and a director of the Buffalo Niagara Partnership.
-Mr. Czarnecki also serves as chairman of the New York Bankers Association.